 Alternatives are available when it comes to external insulation of EHV & UHV bushings, including: porcelain that if necessary can be pre-coated with RTV silicone material to improve pollution performance; hybrids that consist of a porcelain core equipped with a polymeric housing; or composite whereby a polymeric housing is molded over an FRP tube.
-This edited 2019 contribution to INMR by Paolo Cardano and A. Pastore of GE Grid Solutions in Italy, in co-operation with Alberto Pigini, compares performance of these alternatives based on design aspects and requirements as well as based on testing conducted at laboratories worldwide.
+This edited 2019 contribution to INMR by A. Pastore of GE Grid Solutions in Italy, in co-operation with Alberto Pigini, compares performance of these alternatives based on design aspects and requirements as well as based on testing conducted at laboratories worldwide.

 In regard to electrical performance, the different insulation options for EHV & UHV bushings can be grouped into two main categories: